-Expensed R&D costs for the Group amounted to NOK 35.9 million in 2020 (2019: NOK 90.7 million), of which NOK 28.9 million (2019: NOK 65.8 million) is presented in payroll expenses and NOK 7.0 million (2019: NOK 24.9 million) in other operating expenses.
+Expensed R&D costs for the Group amounted to NOK 15.5 million in 2021 (2020: NOK 35.9 million), of which NOK 9.9 million (2020: NOK 28.9 million) is presented in payroll expenses and NOK 5.5 million (2020: NOK 7.0 million) in other operating expenses.

-GOVERNMENT GRANTS:
+GOVERNMENT GRANTS

-The subsidiary NEXT Biometrics AS has been granted public subsidies in connection with SkatteFUNN (Norwegian tax deduction scheme) in the amount of NOK 4.9 million for 2020 (2019: NOK 5.0 million).
+The subsidiary NEXT Biometrics AS' estimated estimated R&D public grant in connection with SkatteFUNN (Norwegian tax deduction scheme) for 2021 is NOK 2.5 million (2020: NOK 4.9 million).
 The total amount is presented as part of "Other current assets" in the balance sheet and has correspondingly led to a reduction in other operating expenses.
 The grant is subject to final approval by the tax authorities.